Introduction to ASP.NET Cookie

 %>

 Therefore, in these ways, we can create cookies in ASP.NET.
-However, what if your browser is not supporting the cookies.
-If your application deals with a different browser, which is not supported for the cookies, then we will need to use other ways.
-We need to pass the information from one page to another via other methods.
+However, what if your browser is not supporting cookies?
+If your application deals with a different browser, which is not supported by the cookies, we will need to use other ways.
+We must pass the information from one page to another via other methods.

 It can be done in 2 ways.